SSN Basic Facts

 Get Out the Vote is about choosing to vote rather than "reminding" to vote.
 Electronic reminders have been shown to have no effect.
 Instead, Northwestern strives to build a culture of voting — using vans or marches to the polls, election watch parties, informational websites, the visibility of registration and absentee ballot stations, issue-oriented lectures, and "I-voted" stickers.

-A recent Tufts University study tracked student voting rates at over 1,000 colleges and universities and found record-setting improvement results for Northwestern's model.
-Some other colleges and universities are also creating integrated voter registration programs.
-But many are still just sending emails and promoting web services.
-The United States has one of the lowest voting rates in the developed world.
-With 20 million potential voters in college, raising their voting rate by 15 percent — as Northwestern has done — would produce three million more voters.
+A Tufts University study tracking ed student voting rates at over 1,000 colleges and universities found record-setting improvement results for Northwestern's model.
+Many other colleges and universities are also creating integrated voter registration programs.
+With 20 million potential voters in college, raising their voting rate by 15 percent —as Northwestern has done —would produce three million more voters.
 In turn, higher voter turnout will ensure a more robust, representative democracy and teach students the importance of civic participation.

 Read more in Kim Castle, Janice Levy, and Michael Peshkin, “Local and Absentee Voter Registration Drives on a College CampusThe Center for Information & Research on Civic Learning & Engagement Working Paper 66, October 2009.